linode/developers/README.md

 ## LESS

-[LESS](http://lesscss.org) is a CSS preprocessor that we use to generate styles for the Library.
+[LESS](http://lesscss.org) is a CSS preprocessor that we use to generate styles for the docs.
 All LESS files are included in `lib/assets/stylesheets/` - make your changes there.
 Try not to mess with anything in the `bootstrap` directory.

 After making changes, you'll need to rebuild your stylesheet.
 Run the following command: